 In the same way, you can also calculate the effective interest rate from the nominal rate (using the 2nd calculator).

-When you go to a bank and take a loan, they will state the nominal interest rate of the loan to show their interest rate cheap.
+- When you go to a bank and take a loan, they will state the nominal interest rate of the loan to show their interest rate is cheap.
 It is your duty to find the true cost of your fund.